Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 $
 ```

-I have to convert this data into a CSV file named 'output.csv' with a specific format:
+Now, I have to convert this data into a CSV file named 'output.csv' with a specific format:

 1. The first row contains headers specified as below.
 2. Subsequent rows should contain: